What Is Adult ADHD?

 Adult ADHD Treatment

-Treatment plans can include medicine, therapy, education or learning more about ADHD, and getting family support.
+Treatment plans can include medicine, therapy, learning more about ADHD, and getting family support.

 Together, these things can help you find new ways to do things that can make day-to-day life easier.
 That can make you feel better in general and feel better about yourself.

 Making sure you get fully checked by a doctor is important.
 That’s because people with ADHD often face other conditions, too.
 You may also have a learning disability, anxiety or another mood disorder, obsessive-compulsive disorder, or a dependence on drugs or alcohol.
 Knowing the whole picture can make sure you get the best plan for you.

 Stimulants.
 Adults with ADHD are often prescribed stimulant medications.
 Studies show that about two-thirds of adults with ADHD who take these medications have big improvements in their symptoms.

 Examples of stimulant medications include: